YagyanshB/YagyanshB/README.md

 <h3 align="center">🚀 Data Science Maverick | Machine Learning Enthusiast | Data Visualization Expert 🚀</h3>

 <p align="center">
-  I am a seasoned Data Analyst and Data Science professional with extensive experience in machine learning, predictive analytics, and transforming complex data into actionable insights.
-I am passionate about using data to solve real-world problems and dedicated to lifelong learning in advanced analytics.
+  I am a curious Data Scientist with extensive experience in machine learning, predictive analytics, and transforming complex data into actionable insights.
+I am passionate about using data to solve real-world problems.
+This passion was generated from a famous dialogue by **Steve Jobs**.

+  **You are here to make a dent in the universe.**
 </p>

 ---